tensor4all/TensorCrossInterpolation.jl/README.md

 ## Contributions

 - If you are having have technical trouble, feel free to contact me directly.

-- Feature requests and bug reports are always welcome; please open an issue for those.
+- Feature requests and bug reports are always welcome, feel free to open an [issue](https://gitlab.com/tensors4fields/TensorCrossInterpolation.jl/-/issues) for those.
+- If you have implemented something that might be useful for others, we'd appreciate a [merge request](https://gitlab.com/tensors4fields/TensorCrossInterpolation.jl/-/merge_requests)!

+## Authors

+This project is maintained by
+- Marc K. Ritter @marc_ritter
+- Hiroshi Shinaoka @h.shinaoka

+For their contributions to this library's code, we thank
+- Satoshi Terasaki @terasakisatoshi

 ---